Si Veo a Tu Mamá

 "Si Veo a Tu Mamá" (English: "If I See Your Mother") is a song by Puerto Rican rapper Bad Bunny from his third studio album YHLQMDLG (2020).
 It was released on March 2, 2020, as the fourth single from the album.
 The song was solely written by Bunny with Subelo NEO and Elikai handling the production and it interpolates "The Girl from Ipanema", written by Antônio Carlos Jobim, Vinícius de Moraes and Norman Gimbel, performed by Stan Getz and João Gilberto.

 Lyrics

 "Si Veo a Tu Mamá" talks about a person who has not moved on yet from his former partner, no matter how much he pretends he is over her.
-The person is curious about his ex and is willing to ask their mother about it.
+The person is curious about his ex and is willing to ask their mother about them.

 Promotion and release

 On February 28, 2020, Bad Bunny announced his third studio album that was revealed to be YHLQMDLG during his performance and guest appearance on The Tonight Show Starring Jimmy Fallon, which was released the following day.